 Safeguarding & Guiding Principles

-All HAVEN’s staff and volunteers, and those of partnered service providers, will be required to adhere to a rigorous set of safeguarding policies and guiding principles.
+All HAVEN staff and volunteers, and those of partnered service providers, will be required to adhere to a rigorous set of safeguarding policies and guiding principles.
 Members of the board of trustees of HAVEN with the relevant professional skills will provide safeguarding policies and guiding principles.
 ALL volunteers are DBS Enhanced for Vulnerable Adults.